sargef/guess-game-oo/README.md

 15. App styles have been personalized and changes have been noted in the README.md file and the project submission notes Background of keyboard changed using only Javascript emoji's added to win and loose display using only Javascript
+16. Event listener has been added for the keydown or keyup event so that pressing a physical keyboard button results in the handleInteraction() method being called for the associated onscreen keyboard button